 Today, Exscientia possesses multiple drug candidates in the early drug discovery phase -- in precision cancer therapy, immunology and inflammation, anti-infectives, and others.
 One of their candidates in precision cancer therapy reached the Phase I clinical study.

-With its end-to-end drug discovery platform, Exscientia offers algorithms for target selection, using genetic data, textual data (research articles, patents), patient data, and multiple other data types, as well as results of sophisticated experimental methods, such as high content screening and surface plasmon resonance.
+With its end-to-end AI drug discovery platform, Exscientia offers algorithms for target selection, using genetic data, textual data (research articles, patents), patient data, and multiple other data types, as well as results of sophisticated experimental methods, such as high content screening and surface plasmon resonance.
 Additionally, the company’s artificial intelligence-based platform can effectively design and optimize small molecule drugs, leveraging target-driven pharmacology, ADME, 3D structure fingerprints, and other features.
-Last but not least, Exscientia's AI-driven platform is able to anticipate the effectiveness of cancer therapy in the clinic, while also matching the drug with the most relevant patient group.
+Last but not least, Exscientia's AI-driven drug discovery platform is able to anticipate the effectiveness of cancer therapy in the clinic, while also matching the drug with the most relevant patient group.